stevenxchung/AWS-CSAA-ACloudGuru/Section 11 -- The Well Architected Framework/README.md

 **38. Individual instances are provisioned in:**
 * Availability Zones

-**39. When using a custom VPC and placing an EC2 instance in to a public subnet, it will be automatically internet accessible (ie you do not need to apply an elastic IP address or ELB to the instance).**
+**39. When using a custom VPC and placing an EC2 instance in to a public subnet, it will be automatically internet accessible (i.e. you do not need to apply an elastic IP address or ELB to the instance).**
 * False

 **40. What is the underlying Hypervisor for EC2?**